williamtroup/Heat.js/docs/binding/CUSTOM_TRIGGERS.md

 ***Parameter:*** element: '*object*' - The DOM element that was rendered.

 ### options.onDestroy( *element* ):
-Fires when the element is destroyed (reverted back to its original state).
+Fires when the element is destroyed (reverted to its original state).
 <br>
 ***Parameter:*** element: '*object*' - The DOM element that was destroyed.